 Age had an opposite effect of comparable magnitude on the two mediators, political interest and Internet skills.
-Younger individuals were more skilled Internet users than older adults yet less interested in politics, resulting in a virtually nonexistent direct effect of age on online political participation (also see Schlozman et al. 2010).
+Younger individuals were more skilled Internet users than older adults, yet less interested in politics, resulting in a virtually non-existent direct effect of age on online political participation.
 The evident age gap in online political participation found in bivariate analyses is thus explained by varying levels of skills and interest.
-The amount of variance explained $(R^2)$ by the exogenous variables was 17.1 percent (2011) and 22.8 percent (2013) for political interest and 28.8 percent (2011) and 36.1 percent (2013) for Internet skills.
+The amount of variance explained ( $R^2$ ) by the exogenous variables was 17.1 % (2011) and 22.8% (2013) for political interest and 28.8% (2011) and 36.1% (2013) for Internet skills.
 This means that the dependence of interest and skills on social position increased over time.
-The explained variance in the outcome variable online political participation was very high and stable (2011: 43.4 percent; 2013: 42.5 percent).
+The explained variance in the outcome variable online political participation was very high, and stable (2011: 43.4%; 2013: 42.5%).
 In sum, the structural equation model supported the theoretical research model and was able to explain a large part of the varying levels of online political participation by taking social position indicators, Internet expertise, and political interest into account.